-TABLE 105 - ENGINE/BATTERY PROTECTIONS CONFIGURATIONS
+TABLE 99 - ENGINE / BATTERY PROTECTIONS CONFIGURATIONS

-Note: The parameters [E1183] and [E1187] allow setting the protection direction of the spare analog inputs 1 & 2, i.e. whether the threshold is considered as a maximum or minimum acceptable value: a 0 corresponds to a maximum threshold, 1 corresponds to a minimum threshold.
-Associated labels can be user modified.
+Note: The parameters [E1183] and [E1187] allow setting the protection direction of the spare analog inputs 1 &2.
+If we considered a maximum threshold or a minimum threshold to not cross: 0 means a maximum threshold/1 means a minimum threshold.